piliguori/Hunting-the-Bismarck/README.md

 # Hunting The Bismarck
-Hunting the Bismarck is a multiplayer, turn-based, battleship game written in Javascript.
+Hunting the Bismarck is a multiplayer, turn-based, battleship game developed in Javascript.
 It uses Node JS as server, socket.io for bidirectional communication, Express for file handling and AJAX for some minimal function such as username availability check duriring registration.
 Socket.io is also used to implement a minimal chat messaging service between the players.